 Caminiti had actually been barred from a 2015 Cleveland bodybuilding competition for being trans.
 After a lifetime of feeling suicidal and struggling with bipolar disorder and being mistreated and estranged from his own family for his gender identity, he just wanted some respect and recognition for his hard work in a sport he loves.

 After getting spray-tanned before the competition, Caminiti dries off with his fellow contestants in a hotel room filled with fans.
 The others hid their penises in knitted cock socks.
 Caminiti wore a G-string, smooth in the front.
 No one seemed to notice.

 He won third place in the bantamweight division and fifth in masters.

 Even though he regularly poses shirtless and oiled up in bikini briefs for audiences at bodybuilding competitions, Caminiti has never let his wife see him naked.

 Caminiti is just one of five trans men profiled in director T. Cooper’s new documentary Man Made.
-Cooper started work on the documentary four years ago after hearing about Trans Fitcon, the world’s only trans bodybuilding competition.
-It’s held in Atlanta, Georgia, and is now entering its fifth year.
+Cooper started work on the documentary years ago after hearing about Trans Fitcon, the world’s only trans bodybuilding competition, held in Atlanta, Georgia.

 Cooper grew up just a few miles from Venice “Muscle” Beach, California, where he’d watch male bodybuilders working out at the outdoor oceanside gym.